Cyber-Programer/PixelCrypt/readme.md

 ---

+# PiXeL OpEn
+By using this script you can open/Extract the hidden files which you are hide using the `pxlcrypt.sh` script.

+## How It Works

+1. **Requirements**:
+   - You'll need the pixlcrypted file ( which you maked by using the `pxlcrypt.sh` script ) .
+   - unzip tool ( this tool is already installed if you use linux other wise you need to install it.

+2. **Running the Script**:
+   - Open your terminal or command prompt.
+   - Navigate to the directory where the script is located.
+   - Make sure the script has executable permissions (you can use `chmod +x pxlopen.sh` to grant permissions).
+   - Run the script: `./pxlopen.sh`.

+3. **Interaction**:
+   - The script will prompt you with a question: “Do you want to open/unlock a PiXeL CrYpT file? (y/n):”
+   - If you choose ‘y’, follow the subsequent prompts to provide the path for your PiXeL CrYpT file.
+   - The script will extract the hidden data from the image file.

+4. **Output**:
+   - The extracted data will be saved in the same directory as the original PiXeL CrYpT file.

 *Note: This is a simplified explanation for demonstration purposes.
 In practice, consider security implications and use encryption methods for sensitive data.*